Karrycoder007/Karrycoder007/README.md

 - 👋 Hi, I’m @Karrycoder007
 - 👀 I’m interested in Web Developmwnt and web Design, App Dev.
-- 🌱 I’m currently learning Nextjs
+- 🌱 I’m currently learning Nextjs and Sveltejs
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me kbhat3007@gmail.com